Social Influences on Behavior: Shaping Individual Actions in Group Settings

 Discrimination, Prejudice, and Helping Behavior

-Helping behavior can be affected by:
+Helping behavior is influenced by:

-• Bystander effect
+• The bystander effect

 • Diffusion of responsibility

-• Perceived cost of helping
+• The perceived cost of helping

 Cultural and Societal Influences